Pain management during childbirth

-Pain management during childbirth is the treatment or prevention of pain that a woman may experience during labor and delivery.
+Pain management during childbirth is the partial treatment and a way of reducing any pain that a woman may experience during labor and delivery.
 The amount of pain a woman feels during labor depends partly on the size and position of her baby, the size of her pelvis, her emotions, the strength of the contractions, and her outlook.
 Tension increases pain during labor.
 Virtually all women worry about how they will cope with the pain of labor and delivery.
 Childbirth is different for each woman and predicting the amount of pain experienced during birth and delivery can not be certain.